About

 Presenting Partners

-Past programs have been organized in cooperation with Arts + Public Life, an initiative of UChicago Arts; the Center for Experiments in Art, Information and Technology at CalArts; the City of Chicago Department of Cultural Affairs and Special Events; Conversations at the Edge; the Museum of Contemporary Art, Chicago; the Museum of Contemporary Photography; the Poetry Foundation; Rebuild Foundation and the Stony Island Arts Bank; REDCAT (Roy and Edna Disney/CalArts Theater); the Reva and David Logan Center for the Arts; and the Smart Museum of Art at the University of Chicago.
+Past programs have been organized in cooperation with Arts + Public Life, an initiative of UChicago Arts; the Chicago Architectural Biennial; the Center for Experiments in Art, Information and Technology at CalArts; the City of Chicago Department of Cultural Affairs and Special Events; Conversations at the Edge; the Museum of Contemporary Art, Chicago; the Museum of Contemporary Photography; the Poetry Foundation; Rebuild Foundation and the Stony Island Arts Bank; REDCAT (Roy and Edna Disney/CalArts Theater); the Reva and David Logan Center for the Arts; and the Smart Museum of Art at the University of Chicago.

 Education Partners